richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 #### 6. Detecting frame by frame

+`cv2` is a module that is required to make interactions with our camera and display images onto our screen. `cap` is an object of cv2 from which we can get the images frame by frame.

-This set of code is just taking each frame of the video image by image and passing it to the `run_inference_for_single_image` function that we defined before.
-This process in looped in the `while` loop given below.
-Further explanation is given in the code...#....
+This set of code is just taking each frame of the video image by image and passing it to the `run_inference_for_single_image` function that we defined above.
+This process is looped in the `while` loop and this is the reason for the continious vedio detection.
+Basically, our model detects objects in a single image, so we repeat this process for each frame and display it in the screen with the function `cv2.imshow`.
+Further explanation is given within the code.

 ```python
 import cv2